Float Your Fears Away: The Best Time to Visit Loi Krathong Festival (Without Getting Singed)

 Accommodation Strategy: Book Before Everyone Else Does

 American travelers accustomed to last-minute bookings face a rude awakening when seeking lodging during Loi Krathong.
 Hotels in prime festival locations—particularly Chiang Mai—require booking at least 3-4 months in advance unless spending the night in a bus station appeals to your sense of adventure.
+Strategic accommodation choices for staying near Loi Krathong Festival locations can make or break the experience.
 Riverside properties in Bangkok command premium rates of $150-300 per night but offer prime viewing without battling crowds.
 These rooms disappear faster than free samples at Costco.

 Budget travelers can find hostels between $15-25 per night, but these fill quicker than a New York subway car.
 The booking challenge rivals New Orleans during Mardi Gras, though with significantly less public intoxication and inadvertent nudity.
 For comparison, regular season rates in these same locations often run 30-50% lower, making this a classic case of festival price inflation.